 Adobe Photoshop CS4 requires a TWAIN plug-in to recognize your all-in-one and for you to be able to select it from the File > Import menu.
-32-bit editions of Photoshop CS4 install this plug-in by default, but 64-bit editions require a 64-bit version, which has not been released yet by either Adobe or Microsoft.
+32-bit editions of Photoshop CS4 install this plug-in by default, but 64-bit editions require a 64-bit version of this plug-in, which has not been released yet by either Adobe or Microsoft.

 You can try the following workaround options to scan into 64-bit editions of CS4:

-- Select Windows Image Acquisition (WIA) from the File > Import menu to import images from the all-in-one.
+- Use the Windows Image Acquisition (WIA) from the File > Import menu to import images from the all-in-one.